dlrocker/pikamon-py/README.md

 4. Under the `BOT PERMISSIONS` section check the boxes for `Read Message History` and `Send Messages`
 5. Navigate to the bot URL you copied in the previous step in a browser
 6. A page will come up which will prompt you to select a server.
 Select the server you wish to add the bot to, then select `Authorize`.

+# Running the Bot
+To run the bot, simply run `bot.py`.
+Note that before you do this, you must set the following environment variables:
+- `TOKEN`: Your OAuth token from when you created the bot

+Different IDEs and editors have different ways to do this.
+Here are a few ways to do this:
+- Use a `.env` file
+- Add the environment variable to your execution configuration (if using something such as PyCharm, there is a section where you can define environment variables)
+- Manually export the variable if using a UNIX environment